david-a-siegel/MPRAudit/README.md

 ## Types of Data

-Some assays like CRISPR screens return only one type of data, such as RNA counts.

-MPRAs like Fast-UTR (Zhou et al, Nature Biotech 2014) return counts of RNA and DNA.
+A. MPRAs like Fast-UTR (Zhou et al, Nature Biotech 2014) return counts of RNA and DNA.

+B. Some MPRAs might be interested in the amount of variation remaining after groups of sequences are taken into account.

-Some MPRAs like our recent bioRxiv submission "Massively Prallel Analysis of Human 3' UTRs Reveals that AU-Rich Element Length and Registration Predict mRNA Destabilization" might measure counts of RNA and DNA at separate time points, and might be interested in a ratio of ratios, such as RNA/(RNA+DNA) evaluated at T4/(T4+T0).
+C. Some MPRAs like our recent bioRxiv submission "Massively Prallel Analysis of Human 3' UTRs Reveals that AU-Rich Element Length and Registration Predict mRNA Destabilization" might measure counts of RNA and DNA at separate time points, and might be interested in a ratio of ratios, such as RNA/(RNA+DNA) evaluated at T4/(T4+T0).

-Some MPRAs such as our recent bioRxiv submission might be interested in pairs of reference and mutant sequence data (how much of the variation in the data is due to the mutations as opposed to technical variance?).
+D. Some MPRAs such as our recent bioRxiv submission might be interested in pairs of reference and mutant sequence data (how much of the variation in the data is due to the mutations as opposed to technical variance?).

-Some MPRAs might be interested in the amount of variation remaining after groups of sequences are taken into account.
+E. Some assays like CRISPR screens return only one type of data, such as RNA counts.

 ## Preparing Data
 MPRAudit reads in data using pandas "read_csv" and assumes there is no header.
+Note that counts do not need to be integer, they can be normalized or transformed.

-For standard MPRA data with RNA counts and DNA counts, the input file should have 3 columns:
+A. For standard MPRA data with RNA counts and DNA counts, the input file should have 3 columns and no special flags are required:

 (1) RNA_counts, (2) DNA_counts, (3) sequence_indicator

-For calculating b<sup>2</sup> within groups of sequences, the file should have 4 columns:
+B. For calculating b<sup>2</sup> within groups of sequences, the file should have 4 columns and no special flags are required:

 (1) RNA_counts, (2) DNA_counts, (3) sequence_indicator, (4) group_indicator

+C. For MPRA data at two time points, the file should have 6 columns and "-timepoints 2" should be used:

+(1) RNA_counts_T0, (2) DNA_counts_T0, (3) RNA_counts_T4, (4) DNA_counts_T4, (5) sequence_indicator_T0, (6) sequence_indicator_T4

-For pairs of MPRA sequence data, the file should have 6 columns:
+D. For pairs of MPRA sequence data, the file should have 6 columns and "-paired True" should be used:

 (1) RNA_counts1, (2) DNA_counts1, (3) RNA_counts2, (4) DNA_counts2, (5) sequence_indicator1, (6) sequence_indicator2

-Note that counts do not need to be integer, they can be normalized or transformed.

-For pairs of sequences, "sequence_indicator" tells MPRAudit which sequences are paired, and they may have different numbers of clones.
+For pairs of sequences as in (C) or (D), "sequence_indicator" tells MPRAudit which sequences are paired, and they may have different numbers of clones.
 For instance, there might be two pairs of sequences with different numbers of clones, and the data file might look like:\
 6,7,6,7,1,1\
 2,3,6,8,1,1\
 6,7,6,5,1,1\